 - Most significant landmark – Findlay Market

-- Best free activity – The Cincinnati Art Museum
+- Free activity – The Cincinnati Art Museum

-- Best activity for adults – Ghost tour of Cincinnati
+- Activity for adults – Ghost tour of Cincinnati

-- Best all-round accommodation – Renaissance Downtown Cincinnati Hotel
+- Place to stay – Renaissance Downtown Cincinnati Hotel

 1. Cincinnati Art Museum